Sudo Slider

 customLink:false

-If set to a value (jQuery selector), all the matched objects can make a animation.
+If set to a value (jQuery selector string), all the matched objects can make a animation.

 Example usage of this variable is: customLink: 'div#customLinkbox a'.

-To specify what animation the slider is supposed to do, set a value in the "rel" attribute of the custromlink element.
+To specify what animation the slider is supposed to do, set a value in the "data-target" attribute of the customLink element.
 This can be a number (1,2,3..) or "next", "prev", "last", "first".

 You can place the customLinks wherever you want, even inside ajax-loaded or JavaScript generated content.
 If the selector is matched, it will work.